abidlabs/applications/README.rst

-# applications
-Launch full ML applications with just a few lines of code
+Launch full ML applications with just a few lines of code!